Skip to main content

 • music

-• “After not even an hour, combat becomes a boring slog, repeating the same motions over and over again, with the most generic rock music one could imagine playing in the background.”
+• “After not even an hour combat becomes a boring slog, repeating the same motions over and over again, with the most generic rock music one could imagine playing in the back.”

-• “The soundtrack is also lackluster and repetitive; I've known platform games to have a wider variety of music and sound effects compared to this game.”
+• “The soundtrack is also lacklustre and repetitive, I've known platform games to have a wider variety of music and sound effects compared to Agarest.
+Perhaps if the game had been developed in the late 90's the soundtrack would've been acceptable, even then it would've been outshone by the likes of the Breath of Fire series or Grandia.”

 • character development